-The following table shows the differences in the command-line options between Arm Compiler 5 and Arm Compiler 6:
+The following table shows the differences in the command-line options between Arm Compiler 5 and Arm Compiler for Embedded FuSa 6:

-Table 2-4 Command-line changes
+Table 3-4: Command-line changes

-Description Arm Compiler 5 Arm Compiler 6 Tool armcc armclang Specifying an architecture cpu=7-A -march=armv7-a target is a mandatory option for armclang.
+Description Arm Compiler 5 Arm Compiler for Embedded FuSa 6 Tool armcc armclang Specifying an architecture cpu=7-A • -march=armv7-a target is a mandatory option for armclang.
 Optimization The default optimization is -02.
 The default optimization is -00.
 To get similar optimizations as the Arm Compiler 5 default, use -01.
 Source language mode The default source language mode for .c files is c90.
 The default source language mode for .c files is gnu11 [COMMUNITY].
-To compile for c90 in Arm Compiler 6, use -std=c90.
+To compile for c90 in Arm Compiler for Embedded FuSa 6, use -std=c90.

-Arm Compiler 6 generates the following errors and warnings when trying to compile the example startup ac5.c file in c90 mode:
+Arm Compiler for Embedded FuSa 6 generates the following errors and warnings when trying to compile the example startup_ac5.c file in c90 mode: